2pm – 2.15pm BST, 2 July 2026 ‐ 15 mins

 Consultant Physiotherapist, University Hospitals Bristol and Weston NHS Foundation Trust

-Ema is a Consultant Therapist (Physiotherapist by background) in Critical Care at University Hospitals Bristol and Weston NHS Foundation Trust.
+Ema is a Consultant Physiotherapist in Critical Care at University Hospitals Bristol and Weston NHS Foundation Trust.
 Her area of clinical expertise and interest is ventilation, weaning and complex airway clearance.
+She has lectured at International conferences over a number of years around these topics.

 Consultant Intensivist and Anaesthesia, Royal Liverpool Hospital